-(Psalms 66:17) I cried to him with my mouth, and high praise was on my tongue.
+(Psalms 66:17) I cried aloud to him, and he was extolled with my tongue.

 These last 4 verses deal with prayer.
 Since the psalmist has dealt with God's rescue from trouble, he begins by identifying prayer as crying aloud to God.
 Sometimes we are so distressed we just automatically call out, and without thinking, we cry aloud to God, knowing He hears even the silent prayers of our hearts.
 We do not fail to praise God aloud in words at His marvelous and gracious dealings with us.